 Q: Doesn’t the ARLGP get my tax dollars to accept unwanted animals?

 A: No. The ARLGP is a private nonprofit organization that receives NO tax dollars or funding from the government, the United Way or “national” animal protection organizations like the ASPCA or HSUS.
-Your local animal control agency is the mandated authority funded by your tax dollars that enforces animal control laws.
+Your local animal control agency is the mandated authority funded by your tax dollars that enforce animal control laws.

 Q: Can you guarantee that my pet will be adopted since I have to pay a fee?

 Q: Will I be charged a fee if I choose to take my pet home?

 A: No. If during your intake session you choose to take your pet home, you will not be charged an admissions fee.